RIT-Launch-Initiative/apogee-control-sim/README.md

 # apogee-control-sim
 Simulations for RIT Launch's prototype apogee control system.

 A 2-DOF dynamic model simulates the rocket's dynamics and controller response.

-# Structure
+# Model Architecture
-The core model is `sim_2dof.slx`.
-It defines a skeleton to populate with more detailed models.
-Currently, the two major points of flexibility are the controller and aerodynamic models.
+Simulink *Subsystems* represent model components, which Simulink *Models* assemble into test cases.
+Most model components are associated with a `_params.m` that retrieve the model's parameters in a particular configuration (a sensor can be "ideal" or a specific model number).

 ```
 data/   - raw flight data